 Student hosts must exhibit good citizenship and academic standing.
-Student visitors will be permitted to attend classes at the discretion of the Assistant Principal or Principal.
-Permission must be obtained from the Assistant Principal or Principal at least twenty-four (24) hours before the day of the student's visit.
+Student visitors will be permitted to attend classes at the discretion of the Principal and/or Dean of Students.
+Permission must be obtained from the Principal and/or Dean of Students at least twenty-four (24) hours before the day of the student's visit.